 - Developing our children’s social skills to work cooperatively with others.

 - Providing our children with an enjoyable experience of science, so that they will develop a deep and lasting interest and may be motivated to study science further.

-Science Fair - On Wednesday 6th July 2016 our school took part in the Great Science Share Day.
+Science Fair - Our school took part in the Great Science Share Day.
 All the children had a fantastic and exciting day learning about science facts through experiments.
 Our Reception class went on a minibeast hunt.